 fly launch in a directory containing a working Django app (it happens to be the one from our Django getting-started example):

-The flyctl Django scanner has taken ownership of my launch.
+The flyctl Django scanner has taken ownership of the launch.
+You can tweak the basic settings on the Fly Launch web page and then run ‘fly deploy’ to deploy the new app.
 Visit our Django guide to see how that story will end.
 (Spoiler: it has a happy ending.)

 You can nudge